GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 Element Name	|	Business Rules |	Error Messages with respect to business rules (If any)
 ------ | ------- | ------- | ------- | --------
 solnbr	|	1.
 This field is required where applicable.
 If no value is provided, then service throws an error <br><br>2.
 If invalid combination of ntype and solnbr is provided, then system throws an error<br><br>  3.
-If ntype value is not provided and the solnbr is not unique or if multiple notices are found with same solnbr and ntype, then the system throws an error. 	|1.
+If ntype value is not provided and the solnbr is not unique or if multiple notices are found with same solnbr and ntype, then the system throws an error 	|1.
 Solicitation Number is required<br><br> 2.
 Notice not found<br><br> 3.
 Multiple notices found.
-Please input more details. ntype	|If an invalid ntype is provided, then service throws an error  | 1.
-Invalid NTYPE value provided. nonfbo_solbr |	1.
+Please input more details ntype	|   1.
+If an invalid ntype is provided, then service throws an error  | 1.
+Invalid NTYPE value provided nonfbo_solbr |	1.
 If both solnbr and nonfbo_solbr are provided, then the service throws an error<br><br> 2.
 If only nonfbo_solbr is provided, then the service throws an error| 1.
 Solicitation Number and Non-FBO Solicitation Number cannot be specified together<br><br> 2.	approveExplicitAccessRequestByID service is deprecated for Non-FBO Solicitations vendor	|1.
-If all the elements in the Vendor Data complex definition are not provided, then the system throws an error. <br>2.
-If no match is found in the system for the vendor data provided, then the system throws an error. <br> 3.
-If the Explicit Access request found for the vendor and solnum is already approved, then the system throws an error.|	1.
-This method requires all fields from complex type VendorData to find a match in the system; if vendor data not fully provided this error will be thrown. <br> 2.
-No contact match on vendor data provided.  <br> 3.
-Request with Request ID: #id already approved.
+If all the elements in the Vendor Data complex definition are not provided, then the system throws an error <br>2.
+If no match is found in the system for the vendor data provided, then the system throws an error <br> 3.
+If the Explicit Access request found for the vendor and solnum is already approved, then the system throws an error|	1.
+This method requires all fields from complex type VendorData to find a match in the system; if vendor data not fully provided this error will be thrown <br> 2.
+No contact match on vendor data provided  <br> 3.
+Request with Request ID: #id already approved

 #### addAuthorizedParty